Kiilto Floor Heat DF

-Dust-reduced levelling compound containing reinforcing fibres for floors with underfloor heating.
+A dust reduced and fibre-reinforced levelling compound for building of floor slopes in floors with underfloor heating.
 Compatible with both warm water tubing and electric cables.
-Suitable also for general floor levelling work.
+Also suitable for general floor levelling.
+Low-alkali.

-- ideal for underfloor heating floors and sloped floors
+- ideal for underfloor heating floors and building of floor slopes, general levellings

 - coverage 1.7 kg/m²/mm